darrenldl/ProVerif-ATP/README.md

 ## Documentation

-- `doc/pvatp/` contains the user manual and documentations detailing the architecture of ProVerif-ATP
+- `doc/pvatp/` (README) contains the user manual and documentations detailing the architecture of ProVerif-ATP

-- `doc/proverif/` contains the documentations detailing the modifications we made in ProVerif
+- `doc/proverif/` ([README](doc/proverif/README.md)) contains the documentations detailing the modifications we made in ProVerif

-- `narrator/doc/` contains the documentations detailing architecture or Narrator
+- `narrator/doc/` (README) contains the documentations detailing architecture or Narrator

 ## Usage